quentin452/OptimizationsAndTweaks/README.md

+# Known Incompat

+AiImprovement : To make sure that Multithreadingandtweaks is compatible with aiimprovement disable MixinEntityLookHelper in MultithreadingandTweaks config or delete AiImprovement

 # Description

 This mod add multithreading for some features in 1.7.10. that can improve tps and fps in some situations.